 However, while ghee is more stable at high heat, butter may be more suitable for baking and cooking at lower temperatures because of its sweeter, creamier taste.

-Ghee may be better for high-temperature cooking, but butter has a sweeter taste that may be more suitable for baking.
+Ghee and butter have similar nutritional profiles, but ghee may be a better choice for those with lactose or casein sensitivities.
+While ghee is typically better for high temperature cooking, butter has a sweeter taste that may be more suitable for baking.

 People’s responses to saturated fat intake are highly variable.

-Those whose LDL (bad) cholesterol levels tend to increase in response to high saturated fat intake may want to limit their ghee or butter intake to one or two tablespoons per day.
+Those whose LDL (bad) cholesterol levels tend to increase in response to high saturated fat intake may want to limit their ghee or butter intake to 1–2 tablespoons per day.

 Another concern is that during the production of ghee at high heat, its cholesterol may become oxidized.
 Oxidized cholesterol is linked to an increased risk of several diseases, including heart disease (

-According to one detailed analysis, ghee contains oxidized cholesterol but fresh butter does not (
+According to one older analysis, ghee contains oxidized cholesterol but fresh butter does not (

-The potential adverse effects of ghee include an increase in LDL (bad) cholesterol levels and the formation of oxidized cholesterol during its production.
+The potential adverse effects of ghee include increased LDL (bad) cholesterol levels and the formation of oxidized cholesterol during its production.